Frequently Asked Questions

 Do you know of a holistic nursing school in my area?

 AHNA is happy to provide you with a link to the AHNCC website, which contains a list of schools offering undergraduate and graduate nursing degrees with holistic philosophy, theory and practice in the curriculum.
-AHNA endorses continuing nursing education programs, which have gone through a rigorous peer-review process and approval by the AHNA Leadership Council.
+AHNA endorses continuing nursing education programs, which have gone through a rigorous peer-review process and approval by the AHNA Board of Directors.

 The American Holistic Nurses Certification Corporation (AHNCC) endorses schools (colleges and universities) that offer undergraduate and graduate nursing degrees that embrace holism and teach holism within the nursing curriculum.
 By completing a nursing program at one of these schools, you fulfill all the requirements to sit for the Holistic Nurse Certification Exam through the AHNCC.